patternfly/patternfly-react/packages/react-core/src/components/Timestamp/examples/Timestamp.md

 By default, a timestamp will display the current date and time based on the current locale if the `date` prop is not passed in.

+Passing the `shouldDisplayUTC` property will display the UTC date and time instead of the current or passed in locale.

 ```ts file="./TimestampDefault.tsx"

 ```

 ### Basic formats